datahub-project/datahub/docs/api/tutorials/adding-dataset-custom-properties.md

 In this example, we will add some custom properties `cluster_name` and `retention_time` to the dataset `fct_users_deleted`.

-## Add Custom Properties With GraphQL (Not Supported)
-> 🚫 Adding Custom Properties on Dataset via GraphQL is currently not supported.
-> Please check out [API feature comparison table](/docs/api/datahub-apis.md#datahub-api-comparison) for more information,

-## Replace Custom Properties With GraphQL (Not Supported)
-> 🚫 Replacing Custom Properties on Dataset via GraphQL is currently not supported.
-> Please check out [API feature comparison table](/docs/api/datahub-apis.md#datahub-api-comparison) for more information,

 ## Add Custom Properties With Java SDK
 The following code adds custom properties `cluster_name` and `retention_time` to a dataset named `fct_users_deleted` without affecting existing properties.